UNCLASSIFIED (U)

 · (U) Overcomes INA 214(b).

 c.
-(U) Because the child is applying for an NIV, Form I-864, Affidavit of Support Under INA 213A, is not required because the child is applying for a nonimmigrant visa, not an IV subject to that requirement.
+(U) Form I-864, Affidavit of Support Under INA 213A, is not required because the child is applying for a nonimmigrant visa, not an IV subject to that requirement.

 d.
 (U) The child would not qualify for a B-2 visa if the family were relocating to the United States.
 If this were the case, then the child would be required to have an IV.
 You should not issue an NIV in lieu of the IR3/4 for an orphan or IR2 for an adopted child.
 The issuance of an NIV to an orphan who is an intending immigrant violates the law, places the child in an untenable immigration predicament, and circumvents the scrutiny intended to protect the orphan and the adoptive parents.
 The issuance of an NIV also does not accomplish the intended goal since the orphan cannot adjust status under DHS regulations.